Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Results

 \subsection{High redshift detections with SLICE}

 The detection of high redshift overdensities in the background of galaxy clusters is of particular interest in clusters with strong lensing, since background galaxies can appear brighter and bigger thanks to lensing effects.
-However, systems can also be identified as overdensities due to multiple image systems.
-Lensing models are needed to identify objects that are detected multiple times to separate lensed images from candidates for proto-clusters of galaxies, which can be verified with the use of spectroscopic identifications \citep[][]{zheng2014,caputi2021,laporte2022,Noirot_2023,morishita2023}.
+However, these apparent overdensities can simply be multiple images of a strong-lensed galaxy rather than a true overdensity.
+Since high redshift overdensities can potentially be an indication of proto-clusters of galaxies, careful lens modeling and spectroscopic identifications are necessary to distinguish lensed images from candidate proto-clusters \citep[][]{zheng2014,caputi2021,laporte2022,Noirot_2023,morishita2023}.

 In the field of MACS\,J0027.8+2616, a galaxy at redshift 4.45 was identified more than five times in the MUSE data cube.
-Of these detections, four are visible in the \jwst\ images but their geometrical configuration does not resemble that of a lensed system.
-For this reason, we considered this system as a galaxy proto-cluster candidate.
-However, our mass model of MACS0027 predicts that three of these detections are multiple images (shown as System \#30 in the model), while the other candidates do not show any signs of multiplicity.
-With the information available at the moment, it is thus unclear if these are multiple image systems or a proto-cluster candidate.
-Further investigation is needed.
-The large area covered by the SLICE program is particularly suited for the morphological analysis of proto-cluster candidates.
-Indeed, some other clusters studied in this paper show similar overdensities of relatively high redshift galaxies.
-However, assessing whether these overdensities appear due to multiple images or because they are associated with a proto-cluster candidate is very difficult without complementary observations (e.g., spectroscopic follow-up or additional multi-band imaging).
+Of these detections, four are visible in the \jwst\ imaging, but their geometric configuration does not resemble a lensed source.
+Our mass model of MACS0027 predicts that three of these detections are multiple images (shown as Source \#30 in the model), while the other candidates do not show any signs of multiplicity.
+The available information does not allow us to conclusively determine if these are multiple images of the same galaxy or a potential proto-cluster candidate, but the detection of this high redshift overdensity is compelling grounds for future follow-up observations.
+Several other clusters presented in this paper show similar overdensities of relatively high redshift galaxies, which demonstrates that the large area covered by the SLICE program is well-suited to the identification of potential proto-cluster candidates.
+However, proto-cluster confirmation relies heavily on complementary observations (e.g., targeted spectroscopic follow-up of specific sources or additional multi-band imaging).
+We thus leave the broader discussion of proto-cluster discoveries from the SLICE sample to future work.